rvolz/gomosquittogo/README.md

 ## Using

 The library consists of two packages.
 The main package `gomosquittogo` provides a high-level client for MQTT communication.
 The `core` package contains low-level wrappers for many libmosquitto API functions.
-If the functionality of the high-level client is not adequate for your needs, just use core package to create your own.
+If the functionality of the high-level client is not adequate for your needs, just use the core package to create your own.

 The library is in an early development stage.
 It provides functionality to send and receive MQTT messages.
-Other functions like authentication, SSL, wills will follow.
+Other functions like authentication, SSL, wills ... will follow.

-Some examples:
+### Examples

 Create an anonymous client for a broker and send a string: